wangjenn/dsp/05a-python.md

 - List is mutable and tuples is immutable.
 In other words, you can't change the values of tuples.
 - List is created using brackets and tuples using parentheses

+>> **Tuples** can be used as keys to dictionaries, while **lists** cannot.
+This is because to be used as a dictionary key, an object must support the hash function (e.g., through_hash_).
+Because lists are containers, hashing lists by their id would produce unexpected behavior.
 ---

 ###Q2.
 Lists &amp; Sets